 Forced Labor

-The Spaç Prison Camp was a forced labor camp, and as such, it can be classified as both a prison and a labor camp.
-In the files of the former State Security, it was referred to as "Reeducation Unit No. 303," but reeducation through labor was in clear violation of human rights.
-Forced labor was never part of any court sentence; nevertheless, political prisoners sent to Spaç were exploited as a source of labor, forced to extract copper and pyrite.
-Those who refused to work were subjected to physical torture and locked in solitary confinement cells.
-The violence and exploitation have been documented by former political prisoners themselves in the audiovisual testimonies they and their family members have provided to the Authority for AIDSSH.
+The Spaç prison was a forced labour camp; therefore, it may be defined as a prison-camp, whereas in the files of the former State Security it was called “Re-education Unit No. 303”, but re-education through labour was not in accordance with human rights.
+Forced labour was not included in any court decision; nevertheless, political prisoners who were sent to Spaç were forcibly exploited as labour power to extract copper and pyrite.
+Whoever refused to go out to work was punished with physical torture and was locked in isolation cells.
+Violence and exploitation are also attested by former political prisoners in the audio-visual testimonies that they and their relatives have given to the Authority for Information on Former State Security Documents (AIDSSH).

-PHOTO DOCUMENT: Letter Sent to the Police Directorate it is requested to supplement the workforce with additional prisoners, as a portion of the current inmates are not fit for work.
-To meet the state’s mining production plan for 1979, the enterprise counts on 661 prisoners in total, including 570 underground workers.
-However, only 490 prisoners are considered fit for underground work, indicating a clear need for additional labor.
+DOCUMENT PHOTO:: Letter sent to the Police Directorate requesting that the labour force be completed with prisoners, because part of the prisoners are unfit for work.
+For the fulfilment of the state plan in mining works for the year 1979, the enterprise counts 661 persons from among the prisoners, of whom 570 are underground workers, but only 490 prisoners are considered fit for underground work, and therefore a need for additional labour force arises..

-From 1966 until July 1968, only free workers were employed at the Spaç Mine.
-With the establishment of Camp No. 2 at Spaç, production multiplied several times over.
-Conversely, following the closure of the Spaç prison in 1991, production declined significantly.
+From the year 1966 until July of the year 1968, in the Spaç Mine only free workers worked.
+With the placement of Camp No. 2 in Spaç, production multiplied.
+Likewise, with the closure of the Spaç prison in the year 1991, production fell significantly.

 Year | Copper Ore (ton) | Pyrite Ore (ton) |